SS Fort Stikine: Loss

 Shortly after 15:00, two fireboats, Doris and Panwell, arrived.
 A further nine hoses were played on the ship.
-Neither of the two people who could have taken overall charge of the situation were contactable, and none of those on board Fort Stikine were willing to take charge.
-Firefighting continued, but at 15:50 a flame erupted from the hold, reaching higher than the ship's mast.
+Neither of the two people who could have taken overall charge of the situation was contactable, and none of those on board Fort Stikine were willing to take charge.
+Firefighting continued, but at 15:50, a flame erupted from the hold, reaching higher than the ship's mast.
 The order was given to abandon ship, with some jumping from the ship onto the quayside, and others into the water.
 At 16:06, an explosion occurred on board Fort Stikine.
-The ship was split in two, with her boiler found half a mile (800m) away.
+The ship was split in two, with her boiler found half a mile (800 m) away.
 The explosion caused a tsunami within the dock, which deposited one vessel on the quayside.
 At 16:33, a second explosion occurred.
 The cargo ship Jalapadma had her stern blown off.
 It landed about 200 yd away.
 This explosion also wrecked the cargo liner Baroda.

 Investigation

 The accident was investigated by the authorities at Bombay.
-The report was released on 11 September 1944 and concluded that the fire and subsequent explosion on Fort Stikine was an accident.
+The report released on 11 September 1944 concluded that the fire and subsequent explosion on Fort Stikine was an accident.
 Sabotage was ruled out.
 The death toll was given as 231 service and port personnel killed, with 476 injured.
-Civilian casualties were in excess of 500 killed, with 2,408 treated in hospital.
+Civilian casualties were in excess of 500 killed, with 2,408 treated in hospitals.

 Ships lost or severely damaged

-Apart from Fort Stikine, the following vessels were sunk or severely damaged.
+Apart from Fort Stikine, these vessels were sunk or severely damaged: